JavaScript is required

 • Training requirements: Access to basic audio-visual infrastructure such as a projector and screen is required.

 • Factors to consider: Prior to implementation, a discussion with Odyssey House Victoria on specific needs amongst the student cohort is required.
 There is no minimum number of participants required.
-There is a minimum time commitment of 3 x 50-minute sessions.
+There is a maximum of 40 students per session.
+There is a minimum time commitment of 3 x 50-minute sessions per program option.
+Full program delivery is 10 hours.

 • Australian context: This program has been developed and applied in Australia.